 Transforming photographs into a circular shape can create visual interest in the boxy world of the computer display.
 I happened to see this effect recently on one of those poorly made local TV commercials and thought this approach could work well in eLearning design.
 Visual inspiration is all around us.

 For my project, I wanted to display several small circular photographs showing patients and doctors in varied activities in sync with the narration.
 Photo research can be quite time consuming when you’re looking for something very specific.
 Particularly because it’s hard to find stock photos of people at work that don’t appear overly staged.
-(I’m excluding the wonderful eLearning people cutouts you can get at eLearning Art and the eLearning Brothers.)
+(The exception to this are the eLearning people cutouts you can get at eLearning Art and the eLearning Brothers.)

 To work in a circular format, the two people would need to be in close proximity.
 For example, the doctor and patient in the photo below were about as far apart as a small circle could handle.